rmaraqa/incident-response-and-systems/systems-engineering/robotics-tennis-ball-collector/README.md

-# final_project_rm
+# Tennis Ball Collector

 ## Project Description

 The goal of this project was to create a  turtlebot that collects tennis balls after a tennis match as efficiently as possible.
-This is interesting because before even starting on the project, we had to calculate and test to decide which algorithm was the most efficient and collected the most balls covering the least distance, as since the speed is uniform, distance was directly proportional to time, meaning that as the distance covered increased, the time taken increased.
+This project required calculating and testing to determine which algorithm was most efficient: the one that collected the most balls over the least distance.
+Since the speed is uniform, distance is directly proportional to time, meaning that as the distance covered increases, the time taken increases.

-By the end of our project, we had the robot collect all the tennis balls using our algorithm and place them in a basket for collection before the start of the next round of padel.
-The main components of our project were the use of a RealSense camera to create a god mode effect, producing a 2D grid indicating the locations of all the tennis balls and the turtlebot.
+The robot collects all the tennis balls using the algorithm and places them in a basket for collection before the start of the next round of padel.
+The RealSense camera is used to create a god mode effect, producing a 2D grid indicating the locations of all the tennis balls and the turtlebot.
 This is useful for getting our turtlebot to navigate to the first ball in our algorithm, as that is the most important calculation.
 The camera is set up at a high angle above our environment and detects the tennis balls and the turtlebot.
-This god mode feature helps us better understand the environment than the turtlebot can using its camera or LiDAR sensors.
+This god mode feature helps better understand the environment than the turtlebot can using its camera or LiDAR sensors.
 This method ensured maximum accuracy and minimized the room for error.

 https://github.com/user-attachments/assets/bdff3d59-bc11-47f7-b312-eabc5037e4ce